 On Monday, Oct.
 24, US District Judge Rossie D. Alston ordered Management Consulting, Inc. — better known as Mancon — to forfeit $1,088,802.92.

-That was a portion of the more than $4 million in illegal bribes a Mancon subcontractor's ex-senior vice president, convicted fraudster Brodie Shaw Thomson, reaped from other companies seeking a piece of the $265 million Wounded Warrior Program pie.
+That was a portion of the more than $4 million settlement reached after a Mancon subcontractor's ex-senior vice president, Brodie Shaw Thomson, was convicted of one count of honest services wire fraud, in violation of Title 18, U.S.C. §1343 and 1346 for his involvement in defrauding the $265 million Wounded Warrior Program pie.

 Thomson, 47, is slated to exit Oregon’s medium-security Federal Correctional Institution Sheridan in 11 months.